Settings: Live Pipeline

 The maximum number of assets to boot per frame.

-This section of the application settings is used for configuring the 2D filter properties for all of the cameras.
+This Cameras tab of the Live Pipeline settings is used to configure the filter properties for all the cameras in the system.

 Changes the padding around masks by pixels.